 Attending the Emmys was a blast.
 I don’t think any of us were expecting a win (or two!!) so it came at an extremely nice surprise when they read us out as the Best Family Viewing Programme!
 As you can imagine, the rest of the night was pretty dreamy.

-What were the films Free Rein: The Twelve Neighs of Christmas and Free Rein: Valentine’s Day like to film and how different were they to filming the series?
+What were the films Free Rein: The Twelve Neighs of Christmas and Free Rein: Valentine’s Day like to work on and how different were they to filming the series?

 Not too different at all really, we kept our same rhythm of filming that we had done previously on the series.
 The stories for both Christmas and Valentine’s were so action-packed with some really nice locations and awesome snow effects, the producers knew what kind of vision they wanted for both these TV specials so it was great to see it all come to life by the time us actors arrived on set.

-How would you describe your character Josh in 15 Days and what was it like to film?
+Last year, you could be seen in Channel 5 mini-series 15 Days, how would you describe your character Josh and what was the series like to film?

 15 Days was great to film, and a very different vibe to Free Rein.
 It’s a bit of a whodunnit style drama, as in the beginning scene, one of the main characters is shot and brutally killed.

-What was it like working alongside the rest of the cast and what drew you to the role?
+What was it like working alongside the rest of the cast of 15 Days?

 I worked alongside Freddy Carter, whom I also worked with on Free Rein – so we were able to gel quite nicely on set.
 His character actually kills mine (spoiler)!
 So we found that to be quite an interesting dynamic when it came to shooting it.
 It was also cool to be on a set with lots of other older actors.
 I often found myself just watching David Caves and Mali Tudno Jones tackle a scene, their professionalism was quite brilliant – one that I hope to replicate moving forward with my career.